 The South Carolina Department of Transportation Procurement Division is committed to providing the highest level of service possible to our community.
-To help us achieve this goal, we ask that you take a few moments and register your company with the Budget and Control Board.
-You can access the registration at the Budget and Control Board Registration.
+To help us achieve this goal, we ask that you take a few moments and register your company with the State Fiscal Accountability Authority (SFAA).
+You can access the registration at the State Fiscal Accountability Authority (SFAA).

 Thank you for your participation and cooperation.
 We look forward to doing business with you in the future.

 SCDOT always welcomes new vendors to join its list of quality suppliers for goods and services.
-Please go to the Budget and Control Board (BCB) vendor registration website and register your company.
-Vendors will be selected on a rotational basis for solicitations issued for goods and services.
-This selection is based on the commodity codes each vendor has selected as being able to provide.
-A post card will be generated and mailed to those vendors selected notifying of the solicitation and how to access it through our web site.
+Please go to the State Fiscal Accountability Authority (SFAA) vendor registration website and register your company.
+All vendors registering through this site, who have chosen the appropriate commodity codes and provided a good email address will receive email notifications for quotes, bids and RFPs issued by SCDOT Procurement.
+Email Receipt is based on the commodity codes each vendor has selected as being able to provide.
 Each vendor will be responsible for visiting the web site and downloading the solicitation.
-Any vendor wishing to bid may visit our website to download a copy of the bids posted.
-Once the solicitation is printed and completed the vendor will mail the solicitation to:
+We encourage all vendors to respond to solicitations through the South Carolina Enterprise Information System (SCEIS).

 SCDOT requires formal sealed bidding above $50,000.
-In those cases, bid packages are prepared and distributed to prospective bidders of the commodities or services required.
+In those cases, bid packages are prepared and distributed thru SCEIS to prospective bidders of the commodities or services required.

 In certain cases, Requests for Proposals (RFPs) are issued - generally in the area of consulting services.
 Procedure and evaluation criteria will be included in each RFP issued.
 Bids and RFPs are publicly opened at the closing time and date specified on the solicitation cover page.
-SCDOT Procurement Office opens sealed bids in Conference Room 1 unless otherwise noted in the solicitation.
-The room is located on the College Street entrance to the SCDOT Headquarters building at 901 College Street.
-After entering the glass door, turn right and the Conference Room is straight ahead.
+SCDOT Procurement Office opens solicitations in Conference Room 1 unless otherwise noted in the solicitation.
 Solicitations must be received on or before the scheduled closing date and time.
 It is up to the vendor to assure the solicitation is received prior to the closing date and time.
 Any solicitations that are received late will not be accepted and will be returned to the vendor unopened.

 After bids are opened, the Procurement Division makes the tabulation and analysis.
 After consultation with and concurrence from the department involved, an award is made via a Statement of Award or Intent to Award and issuance of a valid Purchase Order.

-Facilities Construction awards estimated over $100,000 require issuance through the Office of General Services, State Engineers Office.
+Facilities Construction awards estimated over $100,000 require issuance through the State Fiscal Accountability Authority, State Engineers Office.

-Bidders may be required to furnish Certificates of Insurance, Performance/Payment Bonds, and Workmens Compensation.
+Bidders may be required to furnish Certificates of Insurance, Performance/Payment Bonds, and Workers Compensation.
 These requirements will be specified in the bid documents.

 Pre-bid Site Visit and Conferences are held on projects when deemed necessary by SCDOT staff.
 Invitations to bid will specify the date, time and location of such meetings.
 In some cases these Site Visits and Pre-bid Conferences will be mandatory and only those in attendance will be considered eligible for an award.

-Vendors visiting hours are Wednesdays and Thursdays 10:00 AM to 12:00 Noon, except holidays.
+Vendors are encouraged to call, or email in advance to make appointments with Procurement Staff.
 Although every effort will be made to accommodate vendors who arrive unannounced, it is preferred that appointments be made in advance.
 Prior appointments will help assure full consideration be given to presentations or discussions.
-No vendors/bidders will be seen at any other time unless previously scheduled with buyer.

 SCDOT is not tax exempt and must pay State sales tax or a use tax.